Appeon/PowerBuilder-Graph-Example/README.md

 This demo is a PowerBuilder application, developed with Appeon [PowerBuilder 2021](https://www.appeon.com/products/powerbuilder).
 It shows:

 1. How to use the PowerBuilder WebBrowser control to render the third-party visual charts which are exposed as JavaScript classes.
-2. How to execute JavaScripts in the PowerBuilder application to dynamically adjust data display in different chart styles.
+2. How to execute JavaScript in the PowerBuilder application to dynamically adjust data display in different chart styles.
 3. How to connect the chart event with the WebBrowser event so that JavaScript and PowerScript can interact with each other.

 ### Sample Project Structure